typelevel/cats-effect/site/src/main/tut/tutorial/tutorial.md

 > runMain catsEffectTutorial.CopyFile origin.txt destination.txt
 ```

-It can be argued than using `IO{java.nio.file.Files.copy(...)}` would get an
+It can be argued that using `IO{java.nio.file.Files.copy(...)}` would get an
-`IO` with the same characteristics of purity than our function.
+`IO` with the same characteristics of purity as our function.
 But there is a
 difference: our `IO` is safely cancelable!
-So the user can stop the running
+So the user can stop the running code
-code at any time for example by pressing `Ctrl-c`, our code will deal with safe
+at any time for example by pressing `Ctrl-c`, our code will deal with safe
 resource release (streams closing) even under such circumstances.
 The same will
 apply if the `copy` function is run from other modules that require its
 functionality.
 If the function is cancelled while being run, still resources